nagaraj602/install_kubernetes_bare_metal_RHEL_Ubuntu_amazon_linux/without_creating_VPC/README.md

 ---

-You can also change the Instance type, the number of worker nodes, and the name of the SSH key (public key saved at AWS) you want to use.
 If you're selecting existing keypair, then you can mention the public key name saved in AWS in `terraform.tfvars` file and you need to upload private key to the current directory.
 If you don't have the keypair, then the script will create a new one and save the private key in the current directory.

 ---